pypdfium2-team/.github/profile/README.md

 For pdfium documentation, please look at the comments in its public header files (`public/*.h`).

-[^1]: Important disclaimer: This is not legal advice.
+[^1]: Disclaimer: This is not legal advice.
 While we hope this project is useful to others, there is ABSOLUTELY NO WARRANTY.
 It is the embedder's responsibility to check on licensing.
 See also [GitHub's disclaimer](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/licensing-a-repository#disclaimer).
 [^2]: As of Jan 2025
 [^3]: PyPy might work but is not tested.